 - Shipbuilders and repairers

-- Harbor or dock construction workers
+- Harbor or dock workers

 Death on the High Seas Act

-The Death on the High Seas Act (DOSHA) allows designated surviving family members of a deceased maritime worker to seek compensation for their loss.
-DOSHA covers workers who died in waters more than 3 nautical miles from the U.S. coast.
-Claimants must prove how the decedent’s employer, shipowner, or another party was responsible for the death due to negligence or an unseaworthy vessel.
+The Death on the High Seas Act (DOSHA) allows designated surviving family members of a deceased offshore worker to seek compensation in a wrongful death claim.
+DOSHA covers workers who died in waters over three nautical miles from the U.S. coast.